 Counseling Staff Biographies

-Maria Curran, M.Ed., Ph.D., LPC, founder and director of CCH, is a licensed professional counselor (master's level) and play/expressive arts therapist with over 21 years of counseling experience working with children and adults in a variety of settings including; private practice, residential facilities, schools, community agencies and partial hospitalization.
+Maria Curran, M.Ed., Ph.D., LPCS, founder and director of TCCH, is a licensed professional counselor supervisor (master's level) and play/expressive arts therapist with over 21 years of counseling experience working with children and adults in a variety of settings including; private practice, residential facilities, schools, community agencies and partial hospitalization.

-Maria holds a Ph.D. in Interdisciplinary Arts and Sciences with a concentration in creativity, learning and human development and her research focused on theatre and character education.
+Maria holds a Ph.D. in Interdisciplinary Arts and Sciences with a concentration in creativity, learning and human development and her research focused on Playback theatre and character education.
 Maria also holds a Master's degree in counseling and a Bachelor's degree in psychology.
 She was a Teaching Artist with the N.C.
-Wolf Trap program for three years and her teaching and professional training experience includes serving as adjunct faculty for 3 1/2 years at CPCC in the Human Services Program and for the past four years in the the Teacher Education program.
-Maria also facilitates workshops for counselors and educators both at CCH and on site.
-Her areas of expertise include creativity/personal growth, domestic violence, sexual trauma, child abuse and interpersonal relationships, parenting, character education, reunification therapy, filial therapy, divorce/blended families, adoption and arts integration.
+Wolf Trap program for three years and her teaching and professional training experience includes serving as adjunct faculty for 3 1/2 years at CPCC in the Human Services Program and for four years in the Teacher Education program.
+Maria facilitates workshops for counselors, educators, parents and community agencies both at CCH and on site.
+Her areas of expertise include creativity/personal growth, domestic violence, sexual trauma, child abuse and interpersonal relationships, parenting, character education, reunification therapy, filial therapy, divorce/blended families, adoption andexpressive arts/arts integration.

-Lila passed her therapy dog international test on Tuesday, May 29th, and is now a certified therapy dog.
-Hurray for Lila!
+Lila passed her therapy dog international test in 2012, and is a certified therapy dog.
 She may be a Golden Retriever/Australian Shephard mix and was adopted from the pound after being thrown from a moving car as a young puppy.
-She does a great job of making clients, especially children, feel welcome and comfortable at the center.
+She does a great job of making clients, especially children, feel welcome and comfortable at the center and has worked with children who have a fear of dogs.
 She is also an accomplished actress who gets to perform in numerous roles invented by our child clients.